jgm/pandoc/doc/custom-readers.md

 [Lua]: https://www.lua.org

-A custom writer is a Lua file that defines a function called `Reader`, which takes two arguments:
+A custom reader is a Lua file that defines a function called `Reader`, which takes two arguments:

 - a string, the raw input to be parsed